iptag/jimeng-api/README.md

 > - You can provide input images via `file_paths` (URL array) or by directly uploading files.
 > - If both methods are provided, the system will **prioritize the locally uploaded files**.
 > - Up to 2 images are supported, the 1st as the start frame, the 2nd as the end frame.
+> - **Important**: Once image input is provided (image-to-video or first-last frame video), the `ratio` parameter will be ignored, and the video aspect ratio will be determined by the input image's actual ratio.
+The `resolution` parameter remains effective.

 **Supported Video Models**:
 - `jimeng-video-3.0-pro` - Professional Edition